NovaRick/SSLDR/README.md

 # SSLDR
-The data and source code for paper “Self-supervised Learning for Label Sparsity in Computational Drug Repositioning”
+The data and source code for paper “Self-supervised Learning for Label Sparsity in Computational Drug Repositioning” in file "data_and_code.zip".